gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_build_pipeline.md

 description: The GoCD Helm Chart page explains how to get started with GoCD for kubernetes using Helm.
 keywords: gocd helm chart, cd pipeline
 ---
-# Create a pipeline to build and publish your application artifact
+# Create a pipeline to build and publish your application image

-In this section, we cover how to design CD pipelines that build and publish application [artifacts](https://docs.gocd.org/current/introduction/concepts_in_go.html#artifacts).
-For this example, you'll need a [Dockerhub](https://hub.docker.com) account.
+In this section, we cover how to design CD pipelines that build and publish application image.

 ## Build an application artifact

 In this example, we’ll build a docker image artifact and publish it to DockerHub.
+To do this, you'll need a [Dockerhub](https://hub.docker.com) account.

 1. Click on the `Pipelines` link on the top menu to create your first pipeline.